Vicia is a celebration of what goes on above and below the soil.

 The rare couple that can take their marriage beyond the home to form a seamless working partnership, Michael and Tara Gallina, have found that their complementary professional skills total restaurant gold.
 Michael’s talent as a chef and skillful ability to oversee the back of house, paired with Tara’s leadership capabilities in the front of house, make for an excellent combination that is fueled by a shared passion for world-class cuisine and service.
 They opened their highly anticipated first restaurant, Vicia, in March 2017, and have been charming critics and crowds alike ever since.

-Proud parents to dogs Abby and Louie, the Gallinas are thrilled to have set down roots in Michael’s hometown of St. Louis.
+Proud parents to newly born Olivia and dogs Abby and Louie, the Gallinas are thrilled to have set down roots in Michael’s hometown of St. Louis.
 Before launching Vicia, they hosted pop-ups in various locations throughout the city for over a year, and discovered a vibrant food community that was receptive to their idea for a seasonal, vegetable-forward restaurant based on the best of what’s available each day.

 While working together at Blue Hill Stone Barns, where the couple met, Michael and Tara helped the restaurant achieve accolades from all over the world, including an award for Outstanding Restaurant in America from the James Beard Foundation, and a ranking on the San Pellegrino Top 50 Restaurants in the World list.